 The Cloud Deployment Model (CDM) is a common use Ping Identity Platform architecture, designed to be easy to deploy and easy to replicate.
-The ForgeRock Cloud Deployment Team has developed Kustomize bases and overlays, Skaffold configuration files, Docker images, and other artifacts expressly to build the CDM.
+The ForgeOps Team has developed Kustomize bases and overlays, Docker images, and other artifacts expressly to build the CDM.